 With a VPS – a Virtual Private Server – you have part of a server all to yourself.
 A VPS is virtual: several virtual servers run on one server.
 That one server has extra computing power and memory for this.

-But what should you choose, shared website hosting or VPS hosting?
+But what should you choose, VPS or web hosting?
 What suits you most?

 Due to its simplicity, shared hosting is very suitable if you have little or no technical knowledge.
 It is very simple to use.
 The web hosting company takes care of all technical matters so that you can enjoy your site(s).